CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoK8s.md

 ### StatefulSets

-* A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller is used for staetful apps which require a unique identity.
+* A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller is used for stateful apps which require a unique identity.

 ### Custom Resources